Pharmaceutical Approach

 Exogenous 5-HTP And Brain Serotonin

 5-HTP can also be administered directly to the body.
-Such “exogenous” 5-HTP for human use is usually botanical, extracted from the seeds of the African shrub Griffonia Simplicifolia.
-EVX-101 and EVX-301 contain botanical 5-HTP.
-Numerous human and animal studies demonstrate that 5-HTP administered to the body, orally or intravenously, reaches the brain and is converted to serotonin by serotonergic neurons.
-At suffcient levels, exogenous 5-HTP will elevate extracellular serotonin and strengthen serotonin neurotransmission, as demonstrated by multiple biomarker and brain imaging studies.
-Thus,
+Numerous human and animal studies demonstrate that 5-HTP administered to the body, orally or intravenously, reaches the brain and is converted to serotonin by serotonergic neurons, thereby amplifying serotonin synthesis.
+At sufficient levels, exogenous 5-HTP will elevate extracellular serotonin and hence enhance serotonin neurotransmission, as demonstrated by multiple biomarker and brain imaging studies.
+Thus, exogenously administered 5-HTP can amplify brain serotonin levels and strengthen serotonin neurotransmission.

 5-HTP Human Safety